ganesh-potla/myfirst-repo/README.md

 # myfirst-repo
-This is my first repository in github
+This is my first repository in github.\
+name-Ganeshpotla